How To Choose An Effective PTSD Treatment

 Monoamine oxidase inhibitors (MAOIs)

 MAOI medications work by blocking the removal of norepinephrine, serotonin, and dopamine from the brain.
-They are sometimes prescribed for anergic bipolar disorder, atypical depression, depression to is resistant to other medications, and PTSD.
-Although they can effectively treat PTSD and depressive disorders, they are not often the first line of defense due to safety issues and severe side effects.
-However, if SSRIs are not working and side effects like high blood pressure are closely monitored, MAOIs can be helpful for some people with PTSD.
+They are sometimes prescribed for anergic bipolar disorder, atypical depression, depression that is resistant to other medications, and PTSD.
+Although these medications may effectively help individuals manage PTSD and depressive disorders, they are not first-line medications due to safety issues and severe side effects.
+However, if SSRIs are not working and side effects like high blood pressure can be closely monitored, MAOIs may be worth discussing with a provider for people with PTSD.

-The only MAOI that may be recommended for the treatment of PTSD is phenelzine.
-Some clients who take this medication experience reduced symptoms like avoidance, flashbacks, nightmares, and insomnia.
-However, they show a slight improvement in other areas.
-The medicine may cause hypertension and can interact dangerously with substances, so consult a doctor before using it.
+Some clients who take these medications experience fewer symptoms of avoidance, flashbacks, nightmares, and insomnia.
+MAOIs may cause hypertension and can interact dangerously with substances, so consult a doctor before taking them.

 Beta-blockers block norepinephrine at the brain synapses and block adrenaline from entering organs such as the muscles and the heart.
-They might help reduce hyperarousal and aggression.
-They can also improve symptoms of severe anxiety.
+They might reduce hyperarousal and aggression and can improve symptoms of severe anxiety for some individuals.
+Talk to your doctor about whether these medications may benefit you.
+Some beta-blockers can cause dependency, so discuss these risks with your provider before taking them.

 Counseling options

 There is no single answer for treating PTSD symptoms, and medications can help temporarily.
-However, remember that a compassionate and qualified therapist can be crucial in helping you overcome the physical, emotional, and social symptoms of PTSD.
+However, a compassionate and qualified therapist can also be an option in helping you overcome the physical, emotional, and social symptoms of PTSD.
 Often, medications are short-term, whereas therapy can have long-term impacts.
-A therapist can also help you determine if medications are reasonable options, although only a doctor or psychiatrist can prescribe them.
+However, note that only a doctor, like a psychiatrist, can prescribe them.

 If you're worried about attending therapy due to the cost, distance, or availability, you might also benefit from online counseling.
 Research shows that online therapy can be effective in treating PTSD.
 PTSD symptoms include anxiety symptoms that might be easier to manage when talking to a therapist through an online platform.
 In addition, online therapy has the benefit of being easy to reach from home or any other location with internet connectivity, which can make a significant difference for people with PTSD.